memecoder12345678/DCry-Ransomware-PoC/README.md

 - Using 16 processes: ~150 MB/s (performance dropped from ~200 to ~100 because of I/O congestion and GIL)

-> ⚡ Using multiprocessing allows Python to approach native C/C++ speeds for large files.
+> ⚡ You can use `nogil` in Python 3.14 to improve performance.

 ---